Working in a Sitting Position - Work Chairs

 - Use a footrest when feet cannot rest on the floor.

 - Make sure the wheels (casters) are made of the right material for the floor where the chair will be used.
-For example plastic casters are best on carpets, while rubber casters are for hard surfaces (concrete, laminate, wood, etc.)
+For example, plastic casters (hard wheels) are best on carpets, while rubber casters (soft wheels) are for hard surfaces (concrete, laminate, wood, etc.)